 Format

-At Paga we have 3 different types of format: Swiss Draw, Pool, and Bracket.
-Swiss Draw will be used on the first days in order to rank all the teams in each division; Bracket are used for define the final positions, Pools will be used for both.
+At Paga we will have 2 different types of format: Pool, and Bracket.
+Pools will be used on the first days in order to rank all the teams in each division; Bracket are used for define the final positions.

 Each team will play a minimum of 6 and a maximum of 8 games.

-The teams will be divided into 4 pools of 4 teams each that will play a one-way round robin.
+The teams will be divided into 8 pools of 3 teams that will play a one-way round robin.

-At the end of the first phase, the top two finishers in each pool will form 2 upper pools of 4 teams, each consisting of 2 first and 2 second teams from the same pools, and 2 lower pools of 4 teams each consisting of 2 third and 2 fourth teams also from the same pools.
-In these rounds, games already played will not be played again but the previously obtained result will be used.
+At the end of the first phase, the top two finishers from each pool will go on to form 4 power pools of 4 teams each that will play for positions 1 to 16, each power pool will consist of a first and a second from the same pool, matches already played will not be replayed but the previously obtained result will be used.

 Each team will play 7 games.

-The teams will be divided into 4 pools of 4 teams each that will play a one-way round robin.
+The teams will be divided into 4 pool of 5 teams each that will play a one-way round robin.

 A pool’s a group of 2 or more teams that play against each other in a single or double round-robin.
 Each team gains 1 point for each winning, and 0 for each loss.
 At the end of all the matches, the final ranking is based on the victory points and the ties are solved with the following criteria: